canada-ca/cloud-guardrails-O365/EN/05_Implement-Data-Protection.md

 ## Additional Considerations

-* [ ] Control document sharing by domains with whitelist or blacklist
+* [ ] Control document sharing by domains with allow list or deny list
 * [ ] Explore Office 365 Advanced Data Governance for data governance, retention, and expiration (additional licensing required)
 * [ ] Explore the use of automated DLP with Azure Information Protection for greater consistency and security beyond manual user assignment (additional licensing required)
 * [ ] Investigate establishment of policies with [Information Barriers (IB)](https://docs.microsoft.com/en-us/microsoftteams/information-barriers-in-teams) to prevent individuals or groups from communicating with each other (additional licensing required)